timeseriesadmin/timeseriesadmin/DEVELOPMENT.md

 - USER: admin
 - PASS: password

-Use `yarn electron:dev` to develop Electron with live updates.
+Use `npm run electron:dev` to develop Electron with live updates.
-Use `yarn build` and `yarn electron` to test Electron releases before bundling.
+Use `npm run build` and `npm run electron` to test Electron releases before bundling.

 ## Tests

 Unit & integration tests:

-0. `yarn test` will trigger single run of all Jest tests
+0. `npm run test` will trigger single run of all Jest tests
-1. `yarn test:watch` starts watching for file changes and reruns Jest tests
+1. `npm run test:watch` starts watching for file changes and reruns Jest tests

 End-to-end tests:

-0. Start application with `yarn start`
+0. Start application with `npm run start`
-1. Execute `yarn cypress:run` to start end-to-end Cypress based tests in headless mode
+1. Execute `npm run cypress:run` to start end-to-end Cypress based tests in headless mode

-**NOTE:** You may open Cypress tests UI with `yarn cypress:open`.
+**NOTE:** You may open Cypress tests UI with `npm run cypress:open`.

 ## Deployment

-Use `yarn dist:[platform]` to create platform specific bundle (`platform` may have following values: `docker`, `mac`, `win`, `linux`, `all`).
+Use `npm run dist:[platform]` to create platform specific bundle (`platform` may have following values: `docker`, `mac`, `win`, `linux`, `all`).

 ## Releases

 0. Update CHANGELOG.md
-1. Use `yarn publish` to set new version number (you will be prompted for that)
+1. Use `npm publish` to set new version number (you will be prompted for that)
 1. Execute `./release.sh` script to create Electron packages for every supported system
-1. Push Docker images with `yarn release:docker`
+1. Push Docker images with `npm run release:docker`
 1. Manually create Github release, upload files from step 2. and changes from CHANGELOG.md
 1. Update `config.toml` file on Github page and follow deployment instruction there